SansGuidon/bookmarks/README.md

 > Get rid of your prioritized list of tasks.
 Stop having your daily stand-ups.
 No more status report e-mails.
 Just stop doing that stuff, and get rid of anyone who can't cope.
 Nothing terrible will happen.
 * [Ted Dziuba](http://widgetsandshit.com/teddziuba/2011/03/devops-scam.html) - (2011) Devops Is a Poorly Executed Scam
 > You need to change the culture the hard way, or replace people as necessary until the culture works.
+* [Hugo Sharman-Firth](https://blog.hugo.codes/2018/08/the-dangers-of-best-practices.html) - (2018) The dangers of best practices | Best is the enemy of better

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)